WEX: Formal Specifications for Windows in Stream Processing: Symbolic Automata, Expressions and MSO

 \section{Symbolic Automata, Expressions and MSO}

 We assume that data streams are infinite sequences of letters from an infinite alphabet $\Sigma$.
 Given a word $w \in \Sigma^*$ and $i,j \in \mathbb{N}$, $w[i:j]$ represents the contiguous substring of $w$ starting from $i$\textsuperscript{th} index to $j$\textsuperscript{th} index, both inclusive.
 We start indexing from $0$.
-Let $w[i] = w[i:i]$ and $w[:k]$ be the suffix of $w$ of length $k$.
+Let $w[i] = w[i:i]$ and $w[:k]$ be the suffix of $w$ of length $k+1$.

-We use symbolic automata and MSO.
-The results given in this section are already known, or easy adaptations of similar results for finite alphabets.
-Proofs and some details are moved to the appendix due to space constraints.
+We introduce the model of $k$-symbolic automata, which is a variant of symbolic automata with lookback.
 We refer to \cite{SymbolicAutomata,SymbolicMSO,SymbolicRegEx} for details.
-In standard automata and MSO, transitions and atomic formulas can check that the symbol at a position is equal to some particular letter in a finite alphabet.
-In Symbolic automata and MSO, we can instead check that the symbol at a position satisfies some property specified in first-order logic.
-For example, an atomic formula of symbolic MSO can check that the input symbol is an even number, which can be specified in first order logic over $\Nat$ with addition.
+In standard automata and MSO, transitions, and atomic formulas can check that the symbol at a position is equal to some particular letter in a finite alphabet.
+In Symbolic automata and MSO, we can instead check that the symbol at a position satisfies some property specified in the first-order logic.
+For example, an atomic formula of symbolic MSO can check that an input symbol is an even number, which can be specified in first-order logic over $\Nat$ with addition.